• Skip to primary navigation

 Ingredients

-• ⅓ cup Walnuts ( could sub pine nuts)
+• ⅓ cup Walnuts - – can sub pine nuts

 • 7 Garlic Cloves

-• 5 cups Fresh Basil Leaves packed
+• 5 cups Fresh Basil Leaves - – see notes about measuring

 • 1 cup Extra Virgin Olive Oil